 2. Cultural: Values are to be proactively manifested

-Company culture can be understood as “the way we do things around here,” which is underpinned by organisational values, attitudes and behaviours.
+Company culture can be understood as “the way we do things around here,” which is underpinned by organizational values, attitudes, and behaviors.
 The pandemic has challenged employers’ ability to maintain a strong sense of culture, as so much of this is created organically when employees inhabit a shared space.
 Providing frequent and consistent communication has been critical to maintaining existing bonds so that employees feel part of “something bigger” and are driven by purpose.
 Also, accessible leadership plays a key role when working remotely, building trust and ensuring the value system remains stable.
 Leaders may allocate regular time slots across the week when people can interact with them informally.
 And, for new hires, leaders and line managers play an even bigger role in communicating the company’s values and cultural expectations.

 To survive the disruption brought on by the pandemic, investment in technology has rapidly increased for companies of every size.
 As companies become immediately reliant on tech tools to enable remote and hybrid work, digital transformation is now a top priority.
-This also entails reimagining the business model to create value through sophisticated digital enablers – bringing together technology, people and processes for shared outcomes.
-Importantly, such a large-scale change programme requires a robust digital strategy and the intelligent use of data for orchestration across departments, and adapt to any curveballs on the way forward.
+This also entails reimagining the business model to create value through sophisticated digital enablers – bringing together technology, people, and processes for shared outcomes.
+Importantly, such a large-scale change program requires a robust digital strategy and the intelligent use of data for orchestration across departments, and adapt to any curveballs on the way forward.